wearekickback/contracts/README.md

 2. Once the approved PR has been merged, run `git tag <version>` (where `<version>` is same as in `package.json`) on the merge commit.
 3. Run `git push --tags`
 4. The CI server will now do a build and deploy to NPM.
+5. Once the NPM package has been published you will need to update the dependency to it in both the `server` and `app` repositories so that they both refer to the latest contract ABI when talking to the blockchain.